osydorchuk89/book_recommendations/README.md

 1. Collected, analyzed, and organized the data about the books available on Goodreads.
 2. Got the information about books that I read or would like to read from my Goodreads account.
 3. Selected users with some degree of overlapping interest in books that I read or intent to read.
-4. Implemented user-based approach to producing recommendations:
+4. Implemented memory-based approach according to similary between users:
     - among the selected users, identified top 15 users that are most similar to my reading preferences;
     - selected the books with the highest average ratings and the highest number of ratings by the users most similar to me;
     - removed the books that I have already read or that are on my to-read list.
-4. Implemented item-based approach to producing recommendations:
+5. Implemented memory-based approach according to similary between items:
     - selected the books that I liked and found top three most similar books to each of them;
     - removed the books that I have already read or that are on my to-read list.
+6. Implemented model-based approach by using matrix factorization algorithms:
+    - iterated over possible hyperparameter combinations and identified the best ones;
+    - fitted the algorithm to the dataset and predicted ratings I would give to various books;
+    - selected the books with the highest predicted ratings.

 As a result, I got the books that were recommended to me.

-## Next steps

-I will use Surprise library to experiment with machine learning algorithms and build a model after evaluating its performance.